-Who are you?
-Before answering, consider the influences you’ve been inundated with all your life: politics and religion, facts and traditions – all the ins and outs of civilization.
+Before you answer, consider the influences engulfing your entire life—facts and traditions, politics and religion — all the ins and outs of civilization.
 Deeper down come the personal needs and fears, desires and worries, friends and enemies, loves and hates… everything that is possible to name and remember!
 All these elements make up who you think you are.

 Now, what would it feel like to return to who you were before taking on all this cultural ‘baggage’?
 The only apparent pathways are either holding on more tightly to familiar baggage or trading it in for ‘new and improved’ baggage.
 Still, baggage is baggage.
 How can you return to your origin and the simplicity and innocence of that original self?
 The Tao Te Ching, chapter 52, offers a hint… Already knowing its offspring, return to observe the origin.
 Nearly rising beyond oneself .